maaraaji/react-stud-routing/README.md

 3. Converted the existing components to containers (FullPost, NewPost since they are going to act as seperate Page) also created Posts container inside Blog container.
 Adjusted the imports accordingly
 ---
+#### commit : [Tutorial] Preparing the project for Routing
+4. Separated Posts section to a separate container.
+Copied state & selected Post Handlers.

+5. Removed .Posts class from Blog.css and created new Posts.css

+6. Imported Posts to Blog as / component & Displayed it under navigation bar.